-Revenues and related expenses for the in-process technology were estimated from the acquisition date through the end of Autodesk's fiscal year 2004.
-Management's analysis considered anticipated product release dates for Autodesk's mechanical CAD products, as well as release dates for the various acquired Genius products and technologies which are interoperable with Autodesk's mechanical CAD products.
-The overall technology life was estimated to be approximately three years for the Genius Desktop products, and approximately six years for all other Genius products and technologies purchased by Autodesk.
-Management's aggregate projections reflect moderate revenue growth in earlier periods resulting from expansion in Autodesk's existing channels, particularly in North America and Asia Pacific which historically have not been significant for the Genius products, as well as anticipated growth in the overall mechanical CAD market.
+Management's analysis also considered anticipated product release dates for Autodesk's mechanical CAD products, as well as release dates for the various acquired Genius products and technologies which are interoperable with Autodesk's mechanical CAD products.
+The overall technology life was estimated to be approximately three to four years for the Genius Desktop and Genius Vario and Modules products, and approximately five to six years for all other Genius products and technologies purchased by Autodesk.